hangnt1623/Conversion-Optimization-in-E-commerce-using-SQL/README.md

 <details>
-  <summary>📊 <strong>Query 04: Average number of pageviews by purchaser type (purchasers vs non-purchasers) in June, July 2017</strong></summary>
+  <summary>🚀 <strong>Query 04: Average number of pageviews by purchaser type (purchasers vs non-purchasers) in June, July 2017</strong></summary>

-*Purpose*: Understand the differences in interest levels and product discovery behavior of customer groups, thereby helping to identify interaction characteristics related to purchase likelihood.
+***Purpose***: Understand the differences in interest levels and product discovery behavior of customer groups, thereby helping to identify interaction characteristics related to purchase likelihood.
 ```sql
 with
 purchaser_data as(